-- For those members who were in the plan last year: - We will cover a temporary supply of your drug during the first 90 days of the calendar year.
+• You were in the plan last year.

+A temporary supply of your drug will be covered during the first 90 days of the calendar year.
 This temporary supply will be for up to a 30-day supply (less if your prescription is written for fewer days).
-The prescription must be filled at a network pharmacy. - For those members who are new to the plan and are not in a long-term care facility: - We will cover a temporary supply of your drug during the first 90 days of your enrollment in the plan.
+The prescription must be filled at a network pharmacy.

+• You are new to the plan and are not in a long-term care facility.

+A temporary supply of your drug will be covered during the first 90 days of your enrollment in the plan.
 This temporary supply will be for up to a 30-day supply (less if your prescription is written for fewer days).
-The prescription must be filled at a network pharmacy. - For those members who are new to the plan and are in a long-term care facility: - We will cover a temporary supply of your drug during the first 90 days of your enrollment in the plan.
+The prescription must be filled at a network pharmacy.

+• You are new to the plan and a resident in a long-term care facility.

+A temporary supply of your drug will be covered during the first 90 days of your enrollment in the plan.
 The first supply will be for up to a 31-day supply (less if your prescription is written for fewer days).
-If needed, we will cover additional refills during your first 90 days in the plan. - For those members who have been in the plan for more than 90 days, are in a long-term care facility, and need a supply right away: - We will cover up to a 31-day supply one time (less if your prescription is written for fewer days).
+If needed, additional refills will be covered during your first 90 days in the plan.

+• You have been in the plan for more than 90 days, are a resident of a long-term care facility, and need a supply right away.

+Up to a 31-day supply of your drug will be covered one time (less if your prescription is written for fewer days).
 This is in addition to the above long-term care transition supply.